 Compensatory damages – the most common type – are an attempt to make up for the pain and suffering a plaintiff experienced.
 Attorneys must try to put a dollar figure on the cost of that pain and suffering, which can be difficult.
 In some cases, compensatory damages can be straightforward; if a pedestrian is hit by a car and breaks his leg, the attorney might seek payment for the victim’s medical bills.
 Other times, however, determining compensatory damages isn’t as clear.
 The same victim with the broken leg might have been a competitive cyclist who can no longer compete, let alone cycle, due to his injury.
 Figuring out a monetary value for this loss of enjoyment is anything but simple.

-- Medical bills: Whether you need an ambulance ride to a hospital, a life-saving surgery, or years of physical therapy– medical bills can add up quickly.
+- Medical bills: Whether its an ambulance ride, a life-saving surgery, or months of physical therapy– medical bills add up quickly.
 Why should you be responsible for these bills when someone else’s negligence caused your injuries?
-A personal injury lawyer can help you seek compensation for those bills, as well as any future medical expenses associated with your injury.
+A personal injury lawyer can help you seek compensation for those bills.
+This may also include any future medical care you may need in the future.

 - Lost income: If you’re hospitalized after your accident, there’s a good chance you’ll miss work while you recuperate.
 That lost income shouldn’t be written off – seek the paychecks you missed out on.
-Accidents can put people out of work for months or permanently, so the loss of earnings should also be included in your settlement.
+Accidents put people out of work for months or permanently, so the loss of earnings may also be added to your settlement.

-- Wrongful death: If your loved one was killed because of someone else’s negligence, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
-The emotional loss cannot be understated, either.
-The loss of companionship and affection is irreplaceable.
-The Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.
+- Wrongful death: If your loved one was killed because of someone else’s negligence, you’re probably wondering how you will shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
+The emotional loss of a loved one cannot be understated, either.
+The Virginia wrongful death statute allows certain family members to file a claim for the losses they have suffered from the death of a loved one.

 Punitive damages are less common than compensatory damages.
 They occur when a defendant has acted outrageously careless.
 Punitive damages serve as a deterrent for both the defendant and the community at large.
 It sends a message, loud and clear, warning people not to act so careless with the lives of others.
 These damages can sometimes reach millions of dollars, but most states have set a cap on these rewards in personal injury cases.